alexjoverm/testing-vue-book-ru/manuscript/chapter5.md

 We're using a spy on the `console.log` method, initializing before starting any test, and resetting its state after each of them, so that they start from a clean spy.

 To test a watch function, we just need to change the value of what's being watch, in this case the `inputValue` state.
-But there is something curious... let's start by the last test
+But there is something curious... let's start from last test:

 ```javascript
 it('is called with the new value in other cases', () => {